 Yes, the services will need to be disconnected or capped.
 We have developed good working relationships with the relevant tradespeople and service providers which will greatly assist with getting your house ready for demolition.
 This will in turn save time and money for you.
 Please note that your property will need to be vacant before engaging tradespeople.
 We will set out below the details for each applicable service:

-Your power will need to be disconnected with the wire coiled up to the closest power pole.
+Your electricity will need to be disconnected with the wire coiled up to the closest power pole.
 Energex carry out this process and it can take up to 20 days for completion after the initial request is made.

 You will need to temporarily cap your sewage service.
 To do this you must first locate the sewerage pipe, and then excavate the surrounding soil to cap the service.
 A licensed plumbing contractor will be required to carry out this work and it can take up to seven days to complete this process from the date of the initial call.
+We can arrange this service for you.

 Your gas line will also need to be capped after the meter.
 You must have a consultation with your service provider to carry out this work and the entire process can take up to two weeks to finalise.